-Anxiety: Why it’s Different Than Stress
+Anxiety Disorder: Why it’s Different Than Stress

 Sometimes, what seems like normal tension and worry isn’t.

-You may well be one of those folks, feeling pulled in a lot of different directions by work, family, friends and other responsibilities, with a lot to get done in what seems like too little time.
+You may well be one of those folks.
+People feeling pulled in a lot of different directions by work, family, friends and other responsibilities, with a lot to get done in what seems like too little time.

 It’s reassuring to know that we were built to handle quite a bit of stress (think: our innate “flight or fight” response when we feel threatened).
-Still, feeling tense can seem like such a normal part of life that we may not be tuned into exactly how our minds and bodies are being affected by chronic stress—including when that stress has morphed into serious anxiety.
+Still, feeling tense can seem like such a normal part of life.
+So that we may not be tuned into exactly how our minds and bodies are being affected by chronic stress—including when that stress has morphed into serious anxiety.

 Anxiety is one form of response that the body has to stress.“You can have a migraine as a response to stress, or be fatigued or depressed—or you can be anxious.”
 It’s worth paying attention to: “If you’re so anxious that you’re not eating well, you’re forgetting things, you’re not a safe driver or an effective parent, and it’s affecting what you do every day, that’s the tipping point”, says Dr. Brewer.

 If you usually feel keyed-up and worried and your anxiety is hard to control and negatively affects your daily life, you may have an anxiety disorder.
-Hopefully it’s reassuring to hear that there’s no reason you have to continue living this way.
+Hopefully, it’s reassuring to hear that there’s no reason you have to continue living this way.

 “People who are anxious often don’t fully appreciate what’s at the root of their chronic worry or rumination, or feel confident that they can do anything about it to make things better”, says Dr. Brewer.
-“But once you effectively treat anxiety, you should find that your daily life is dramatically improved—that you can focus and you’re better able to take care of tasks at home, at work and with your family.
+“But once you effectively treat anxiety, you should find that your daily life is dramatically improved.
+And that you can focus and you’re better able to take care of tasks at home, at work and with your family.
 Pretty much all daily activities can be affected by uncontrolled anxiety.”

 If it turns out you do have an anxiety disorder, there’s a variety of options that can help you feel calmer and more in control.
 “I tell people that one way to distance themselves from an anxiety-provoking situation is to meditate”, says Dr. Brewer.

 Your overall health will get a boost from getting help, too.
-“About 95 percent of the time, we are typically not in an anxiety-provoking situation where we’re feeling ‘attacked’ in some way, so meditation can teach you to bring yourself back to the present and a place of calm.”
+“About 95 percent of the time, we are typically not in an anxiety-provoking situation where we’re feeling ‘attacked’ in some way.
+So meditation can teach you to bring yourself back to the present and a place of calm.”
 Regular exercise, good-quality sleep, cognitive-behavioral psychotherapy, acupuncture and healing touch can also be effective in helping you worry less, he adds.
 “We always suggest an integrative approach at Canyon Ranch.”

 Anti-anxiety medication may be an important part of a treatment plan for those who need it.
-Medication can “calm things down a little bit”, he adds, noting that it’s very helpful to have some form of medication for those circumstances in which anxiety can’t be controlled by making lifestyle changes, especially in people with a strong family history of anxiety or related disorders, like depression.
+Medication can “calm things down a little bit”, he adds, noting that it’s very helpful to have some form of medication.
+Especially for those circumstances in which anxiety can’t be controlled by making lifestyle changes, especially in people with a strong family history of anxiety or related disorders, like depression.
 “It’s no different than treating someone with a family history of high blood pressure”, notes Dr. Brewer.

-While stress will probably always be part of modern life, if you’re feeling anxious most or all of the time—and especially if it’s hurting your ability to thrive in your life and do all the things you enjoy most—that’s not normal, and it’s time to delve deeper.
+While stress will probably always be part of modern life if you’re feeling anxious most or all of the time.
+Especially if it’s hurting your ability to thrive in your life and do all the things you enjoy most—that’s not normal.
+Then it’s time to delve deeper.